hadley/recipes/recipes/biscuits/iced-spice-biscuits.md

 You can also stick two together with raspberry jam and ice the top one with pale pink coloured icing.

+Time: 32 minutes

 Comments: Very nice as Christmas gifts.
+Source: Notebook